 Precautions While Using Ansaid

 Serious side effects can occur during treatment with this medicine.
 Sometimes serious side effects can occur without warning.
-However, possible warning signs are including black, tarry stools, and/or vomiting of blood or material that looks like coffee grounds; decreased urination; severe stomach pain; skin rash; swelling of the face, fingers, feet, and/or lower legs; unusual bleeding or bruising; unusual weight gain; or yellow skin or eyes .
+However, possible warning signs are including black, tarry stools, and/or vomiting of blood or material that looks like coffee grounds, decreased urination, severe stomach pain, skin rash, swelling of the face, fingers, feet, and/or lower legs, unusual bleeding or bruising, unusual weight gain, or yellow skin or eyes .
 Also, signs of serious heart problems could occur such as chest pain, fast or irregular heartbeat, slurring of speech, tightness in the chest, unusual flushing or warmth of the skin, or weakness.
-Stop taking this medicine and check with your doctor immediately if you notice any of these warning signs.
+Check with your doctor immediately if you notice any of these warning signs.

 Check with your doctor immediately if blurred vision, difficulty in reading, or any other change in vision occurs during or after your treatment.
 Your doctor may want you to have your eyes checked by an ophthalmologist (eye doctor).